Western Norway Exhibition

 The Western Norway Exhibition (Vestlandsutstillingen) is an annual exhibition for visual artists from Western Norway.
 It is generally a touring exhibition held in various places in Western Norway.
 Artists associated with the region are eligible to take part.

 The Western Norway Exhibition has been an important venue for artists from the region ever since it started in 1922.
 The exhibition is a cooperative effort between the Kube Art Museum in Ålesund, the Kabuso Art Gallery in Øystese, the Sunnfjord Art Association in Førde, the Haugesund Art Gallery, and the Stavanger Art Association.
-Financial support is provided by the counties of Rogaland, Hordaland, Sogn og Fjordane, and Møre og Romsdal, as well as the Arts Council of Norway.
+Financial support is provided by the counties of Rogaland, Vestland, and Møre og Romsdal, as well as the Arts Council of Norway.

 In addition to the Western Norway Exhibition, there are four other annual regional art exhibitions: the Eastern Norway Exhibition (Østlandsutstillingen), the Southern Norway Exhibition (Sørlandsutstillingen), the Central Norway Exhibition (Den midtnorske kunstutstilling), and the Northern Norway Exhibition (Den Nord-Norske Kunstutstilling).
 The exhibitions vary in how they are organized.